 - Diagnosing Nutritional Deficiencies

-Our practitioners use a variety of blood tests, discuss your diet, and do a thorough examination of your overall health.
+Our practitioners use various blood tests, discuss your diet, and thoroughly examine your overall health.
 These exams and tests will help the doctor determine if a nutritional deficiency may be exacerbating your fibromyalgia symptoms.

-Our nutritional intervention protocols will identify key nutrients you need, advise dietary changes, and recommend nutritional supplements to improve your health and reduce the symptoms of fibromyalgia.
+Our nutritional intervention protocols will identify key nutrients you need, advise dietary changes, and recommend nutritional supplements to improve your health and reduce fibromyalgia symptoms.

 - Toxins

 Our world is filled with toxins.
-They are found in the air, soil, and water.
-Many of the foods we eat are filled with pesticides and herbicides.
+They are found in the air, soil, and water, and many foods we eat contain pesticides and herbicides.
 Toxins can build up in the body and cause a plethora of symptoms.
 Toxic overload can lead to fatigue, systemic inflammation, and increased pain levels.

 Functional medicine addresses toxic overload and uses proven detoxification processes to eliminate toxins from the body while restoring health naturally through dietary modifications, daily exercise, and stress relief techniques.